Flag

 Sanctions

 Yemen, as a UN member, must adhere to sanctions aimed at maintaining international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, including travel bans and asset freezes, to address threats to global stability, with 15 ongoing regimes as of October 2023.
+The UN Security Council has established various sanctions regimes since 1966, including asset freezes, travel bans, and arms embargoes, to address threats to peace and security, with ongoing regimes focusing on political settlements and counter-terrorism as of October 2023.

 Bribery & Corruption